mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 ## Setting up a static IP

-Use this information if you did not set up a static IP during the inital Ubuntu Server installation.
+It is preferable to set a static IP duirng the OS installation.
+You can use the information below if you need to create it afterward.

 Determine the name of your network interface then reference the information below and alter the file to reflect similarly to the example provided.